17—20 OCTOBER 2024

 Bittersweet symphony

 DOUBLE BILL is a theme open to experimentation, and even somewhat playful, which is particularly helpful when dealing with hard-hitting, challenging subject matter.
-Alongside feelings of anger and indignation, we also wanted to leave space for pensiveness, curiosity, and joy.
-Admittedly, some events are difficult to ‘enjoy’ in the traditional sense (and certain screenings even contain trigger warnings), but we hope that the audiences of the West Midlands learn something new and appreciate some of the most innovative works of socially engaged filmmaking in recent years.
+Alongside feelings of anger and indignation, we also wanted to leave space for pensiveness, curiosity, and joy (reflected in our poster, featuring a still with Neo Nahda’s self-styled archivist protagonist).
+Admittedly, some events are difficult to “enjoy” in the traditional sense (and certain screenings even contain trigger warnings), but we hope that the audiences of the West Midlands learn something new and appreciate some of the most innovative works of socially engaged filmmaking in recent years.

 The festival was researched, conceived, and facilitated by Misha Zakharov as part of his ongoing practice-based PhD project in Film & TV Studies at the University of Warwick.
 It was coordinated by Dr Pablo Alvarez and directed by Professor Michele Aaron.